 Given the growth of omnichannel, we’ve dedicated a complete, detailed guide to cross-channel marketing campaigns.

 Unfortunately, what works in one of your stores won’t necessarily work for all of them.
 Online shopping, digital marketing and e-commerce have changed the game in buyer expectations.
 They now expect an experience tailored to them.
 And while this isn’t possible in stores, it’s important to bridge the gap.
 Being able to quickly plan for local, national and even global changes in product demand is a game changer.
 Clever software and open communication channels with shop floor staff will help you to make this a reality.
+This could be switching out your window posters to advertise umbrellas when it rains, or promoting your latest party food and drink when there’s a local event or celebration.

-If you haven’t got the resources to ensure your campaigns are relevant on a hyper-local level, make sure you capitalise early on upcoming trends or events.
+If you haven’t got the resources to ensure your campaigns are relevant on a hyper-local level, make sure you capitalise early on the larger upcoming trends or events.
 Timely participation of every store is key, so it can be beneficial to introduce staff incentives if you don’t already have them in place.

 Here are 8 local marketing tips for multi-site retailers.